Kibitsuhiko Shrine

 Kibitsuhiko Jinja (吉備津彦神社) is a Shinto shrine in the Ichinomiya neighborhood of the city of Okayama in Okayama Prefecture, Japan.
 It is the ichinomiya of former Bizen Province.
 The main festival of the shrine is held annually on the third weekend of October.
-Theshrine is also known in literature as the Asahi-no-miya (朝日の宮).
+The shrine is also known in literature as the Asahi-no-miya (朝日の宮).

 Location

 Kibitsuhiko Jinja is situated at the northeastern foot of Mount Kibi no Nakayama (吉備の中山, Kibi no Naka-yama) in Okayama.
 Kibitsu Jinja is situated at the mountain's northwestern foot.
 The headquarters of Kurozumikyō is located on the mountain's summit.

 Kibitsuhiko Jinja is located within close walking distance of Bizen-Ichinomiya Station.

 Enshrined kami

 The kami enshrined at Kibitsuhiko Jinja are: